oneapi-src/oneDNN/source/ops/activation/Clamp_1.rst

 * *max*

   * **Description**: *max* is the upper bound of values in the output.
-Any value in the input that is greater than the bound, is replaced with the max value.
-    For example, max equals 50 means that any value in the input that is greater than the bound, is replaced by 50.
+Any value in the input that is greater than the bound, is replaced with the *max* value.
+For example, *max* equals 50 means that any value in the input that is greater than the bound, is replaced by 50.
-  * **Range of values**: non-negative positive floating point number
+  * **Range of values**: positive floating point number
   * **Type**: float
   * **Default value**: None
   * **Required**: *yes*